rancher/docs/content/rancher/v2.x/en/helm-charts/apps-marketplace/_index.md

 * Partner charts reside under the Partners label
 * Custom charts will show up under the name of the repository

 All three types are deployed and managed in the same way.

+> Apps managed by the Cluster Manager should continue to be managed only by the Cluster Manager, and apps managed with the Cluster Explorer must be managed only by the Cluster Explorer.

 ### Repositories